ComputationalRadiationPhysics/isaac/INSTALL.md

   * Don't forget the maybe needed `-DLIB_DIR=…` parameters needed for local installed libraries.
 E.g.
     `cmake -DLibwebsockets_DIR=$LIBWEBSOCKETS/install/lib/cmake/libwebsockets ..`
-  * There are some options to (de)activate features of ISAAC if they are not needed or not available on the system (like Gstreamer), which you can change with theese lines before `..` (in `cmake ..`) or afterwards with `ccmake` or `cmake-gui`:
+  * There are some options to (de)activate features of the server if they are not needed or not available on the system (like Gstreamer), which you can change with theese lines before `..` (in `cmake ..`) or afterwards with `ccmake` or `cmake-gui`:
     * `-DISAAC_GST=OFF` → Deactivates GStreamer.